 Journalists on Twitter - Breaking News, Politics, Opinion and more - Muck Rack Top Schools for Animal Training Read about programs in animal training, which may be a good fit for students who enjoy working with animals but are not interested in becoming veterinarians.
 Learn about the program options at three of the top schools, and find a list of other colleges in the U.S. that provide training for animal trainers.
 School Information Some professional animal training jobs may require completion of a formal education program, through which students learn how to teach animals to behave, obey commands, do tricks or help a person with disabilities.
+The three schools featured below include two community colleges and one university that offer certificate and/or degree programs in animal training that are specific to dogs, horses or exotic animals.
 Top U.S. 1.
 Lamar Community College, which is part of the Colorado Community College System, offers an Associate of Applied Science in Horse Training and Management.
-2. Moorpark College offers an Associate in Science in Exotic Animal Training and Management program.
-Before applying to the program, students should complete college courses in introductory biology or zoology with a lab requirement.
-3. List of Ten Good Animal Training Schools Show me popular schools
+2. 3.
+List of Ten Good Animal Training Schools Show me popular schools